 Sales quotas are a popular but imperfect sales management tool.
 Each year, sales leadership allocates the company’s annual forecast to the selling resources.
 The process is loaded with noise, challenge and drama.
 Logically, it seems that these annual, year-after-year attempts to get quotas right would eventually yield a highly tuned system, celebrated by all.
 Unfortunately, that is not the case.
-More than 50 percent of the participating companies reported “correct goal/quota setting” as the No. 1 challenge facing the sales compensation program in the 2007 to 2010 results of the Alexander Group’s annual Sales Compensation Trends Survey.
-In 2015, that number reached 59 percent.
-Read below to learn how you can participate in the “2015 Sales Quotas Practices Survey.”
+More than 50% of the participating companies reported “correct goal/quota setting” as the No. 1 challenge facing the sales compensation program in Alexander Group’s annual Sales Compensation Trends Survey.
+In 2015, that number reached 59%.

 The sales quota program is a performance accountability system.
 Such systems can create a sometimes tense, charged environment.
 Because setting quotas is both science and art, it is open to errors and criticisms from all fronts.

 Follow these five best practices to improve your sales quota program.